dimalypai/mil-masters-thesis-chalmers/docs/OOLangNotes.md

 * function return type: Mutable is not allowed
 * Ref and Mutable on the top level (nested only via function arrows)

+self reference inside classes.
+What type should it have?
+It seems that just C, so it is not Mutable and not a reference (which could be assigned to).
+Should we allow shadowing with class members?
+Should we allow referencing class members inside only with self?
+We can allow shadowing (class members can have the same names as global things), but allow only self referencing of members inside.

+While we don't have visibility modifiers, should fields be private (protected) and methods public?

+Don't allow mutually recursive field declarations (in init expressions).